MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/feature-versioning.md

 * The feature has been properly spec’d (initial draft) and approved by the product team.
 * The product team has had a formal review meeting to sign off on feature advancement to next phase.
 * The feature is documented and help text is available in the product.
-* We’ve received signal that the UX is successful via sufficient user feedback.
+* Confirmation that the UX is successful via sufficient user feedback.

 ## Beta/Preview Features